Flowers Under Foreign Skies

 Life did go on, though.
 It’s almost horrible that how undisturbed it was.
 I probably would’ve told them about the plant after a week or two, but just as I was about to, May walked through an airlock without a suit.
 Tom told us she’d gotten confused, but we all knew that was bullshit.
 She’d gotten out.
 After the funeral, I just gave up.
 The plant was mine.
 If I told them, what would it change?

 Six months later, the jeep broke down for good.
 We spent nearly a week working on it non-stop, and finally gave up.
 We really only needed the jeep to get to the science station, and we weren’t going to be doing that any more.
+We certainly didn’t care, and nobody was left to receive our results if we sent them.

-We gave up on the foundry project the day before the two year anniversary of the war.
+We gave up on the foundry project a week before the two year anniversary of the war.
 Jung had started sleeping with a radio in his bed, listening to the static.
-A little while after that, he had to be forcibly restrained and treated for a nervous breakdown.
-He kept thinking he heard voices in the noise.
+A little while after that, he started waking up screaming.
+He had to be restrained for a while until he calmed down.
+We treated him for a nervous breakdown as best we could, but May was the shrink.
+He kept saying he heard voices in the noise.
 After that I snuck a radio into my quarters.
 I didn’t hear anything.
-My visits to the plant had faded to one a month, then once every two.
-It kept growing, ever so slowly.
-The flowers in the flowerbox died.
-I’d forgotten about them.
-One of the solar panels crapped out, and nobody fixed it.

 On the day after Tom died, I walked out to the plant for the first time in six months.
 It was right in the middle of morning shift.
 Nobody cared.
 They hadn’t cared before Tom breathed a lungful of dust, as lethal as ground glass, and they didn’t care after.
 I hadn’t spoken to any of them in weeks, and I left without a word.
 Somebody had switched the decompression protocol off, so I watched as a roomful of nitrogen vanished into the void.
 When I got to the plant, I found something unexpected.
 The plant had launched seeds during my absence.
+No, more like spores.
 Perhaps it was not a plant at all, but more a fungus.
 In any case, a dozen new young plants had appeared around it, each long stalk tipped with a dark blue bud.

 They spread quickly, after that, each new generation seeding within days.
 We were living in our rooms by then, without even a pretense of cooperation.
 You could easily see them from the compound by then.
 I don’t know what the others thought they were.
 The meat crops had died, and a puddle of dried coffee had built up under the machine.
 The algae racks had streaks of brown, and the plants grew wild.
 Sid was pregnant.
 By who, she wouldn’t say.

 Nitrogen loss was coming back to bite us.
 Jung wandered out of his room, laughing hysterically, and tried to eat some of the dust coating the floor.
-He got sick after that, and died a few weeks later.
+He got sick after that, died a few weeks later.
 Now we avoided the mess hall out of necessity.
 The dust on the floor was toxic, and all of us developed an ugly cough not long after.

 Perhaps this is all just oxygen poisoning.
 Perhaps I am delirious, and there never was such a plant.
 If it is poisoning, then I hope it continues for just a little longer.
 Because as I stand here alone in the dead greenhouse, hands freezing to the icy walls, I think of home and I am content.
-I stare out at the field of blue flowers extending to every horizon, punctuated by strange trees with white, swollen fruit, and I feel that I might walk among those fields of bluebells, breathing the sweet summer fumes, walking over flowers under foreign skies.
+I stare out at the field of blue flowers extending to every horizon, punctuated by strange trees with white, swollen fruit.
+They are so lovely, and I feel that I might walk among those fields of bluebells, breathing the sweet summer fumes, walking over flowers under foreign skies.

 Bookmark and Share